neondatabase/website/content/docs/serverless/serverless-driver.md

 <Admonition type="note">
 The maximum response size for queries over HTTP is 10 MB.
 </Admonition>

+## Experimental connection caching

+Connection caching provides server-side connection pooling, so that a new connection does not  have to be set up for each query over HTTP.
+You can enable it by setting `fetchConnectionCache` to `true` in the `neonConfig` object.

 ## Using node-postgres Pool or Client